Choose

 Use our free calculator to compare your current fuel costs with EV charging costs.

-The Real Cost Math: Three Scenarios, One Very Clear Answer
+The Real Cost Maths: Three Scenarios, One Very Clear Answer

 Enough context.
 Let’s do the actual maths that every South African motorist should have run by now.
 Three scenarios, 15,000 km per year — roughly the national average for a private commuter.
-We’ll use April current prices and a conservative May forecast of R40/L diesel and R30/L petrol (worst case, but well within the range being discussed).
+We’ll use April current prices and a realistic May forecast of R33–R35/L diesel and R27/L petrol (mid-range scenario based on CEF data assuming the ceasefire holds and the R3/L levy is extended).

 Scenario A: Diesel commuter, Toyota Fortuner 2.8 GD-6